 Defeating fileless malware

 At Microsoft, we actively monitor the security landscape to identify new threat trends and develop solutions that continuously enhance Windows security and mitigate classes of threats.
 We instrument durable protections that are effective against a wide range of threats.
-Through AntiMalware Scan Interface (AMSI), behavior monitoring, memory scanning, and boot sector protection, Windows Defender Advanced Threat Protection (Windows Defender ATP) can inspect fileless threats even with heavy obfuscation.
+Through AntiMalware Scan Interface (AMSI), behavior monitoring, memory scanning, and boot sector protection, Microsoft Defender Advanced Threat Protection (Microsoft Defender ATP) can inspect fileless threats even with heavy obfuscation.
 Machine learning technologies in the cloud allow us to scale these protections against new and emerging threats.